 What is it Like to Study at Oxford University (and Live in Oxford)?

 Living and studying in Oxford is quite the experience.
-The city has a vibrant social life, endless activities and things to explore, and some of the most beautiful architecture in
+The city has a vibrant social life and endless activities and things to explore.
+Take a look!

 J. R. R. Tolkien at Oxford – Hobbits, the Inklings, and the University